famous-battles-wars

 The Rise of the Citizen-Soldier

 The hoplite's primary weapon was the spear, typically seven to nine feet long, and he fought in the phalanx, a dense, rectangular formation usually eight ranks deep.
 The shield of each man protected both himself and the man to his left, creating a wall of bronze and wood.
 The first few ranks held their spears forward, while the rear ranks held them upright, preparing to fill gaps and push forward.
 This formation required intense discipline, trust, and synchronization.
 There was no room for individual heroics that broke the line; the strength of the phalanx came from the collective.
 To break and run was not only to invite personal death but to doom the entire formation.
+The othismos, or the push, was the defining moment of hoplite battle—a shoving match where the weight of the rear ranks drove the front ranks into the enemy, seeking to break their formation through sheer physical pressure.
 This mutual dependency forged an unbreakable bond among the hoplites, a bond that was tested to the fullest during the two great Persian invasions of 490 and 480–479 BC.
+The sociological dimension of hoplite warfare cannot be overstated: these were men who voted together, traded together, and worshipped together, and their unity on the battlefield reflected the unity of the polis itself.

 The First Storm: Marathon, 490 BC